XxX-YyY-XxX/xxx-yyy-xxx.github.io/GFL/technical.md

 > QooApp or Apkpure.

-### Update progress is stuck at 90%/100%.
-What should I do?

-> Wait a minute, change WiFi connection, change to data, use VPN, restart client, [do a manual patch](https://github.com/lloyddunamis/gfl_manualpatch/blob/main/FullResource_readme), [delete some files](https://twitter.com/Synexcu/status/1310117595094216709?s=19), or reinstall (with minimum data first).

 ### Enemy mortar keeps shooting me and I don't know who the target is.

 > Battle Simplification in Settings is set to on probably.